Hermine Hug-Hellmuth: Death

-In 1906, Hermine Hug-Hellmuth’s half-sister Antoine Hug had an illegitimate child named Rudolf Otto Hug, known to friends and family as Rolf.
+In 1906, Hermine Hug-Hellmuth’s half-sister Antonie Hug had an illegitimate child named Rudolf Otto Hug, known to friends and family as Rolf.
 Many of Hug-Hellmuth’s papers included observations of Rolf, such as his early development, behavior, and dreams.
 He became an important research subject for Hug-Hellmuth, emerging as the major personality in her first book, Aus Dem Seelenleben des Kindes (On the Spiritual and Mental Life of the Child), published in 1913.
 She concluded in the book that Rolf’s actions were based on abnormal sexual motives and tendencies.
-Antoine Hug died on February 2, 1915, because of tuberculosis, leaving nine-year-old Rolf an orphan.
+Antonie Hug died on February 2, 1915, because of tuberculosis, leaving nine-year-old Rolf an orphan.
 She did not want Hug-Hellmuth to be Rolf’s guardian, therefore, he was taken care of other people, although he did live with Hug-Hellmuth for some time.
 Rolf was extremely angry with his aunt for many reasons, including his belief that Hug-Hellmuth never saw him as more than a guinea pig.
 He became a delinquent and at the age of sixteen, attempted suicide.
 He was placed in an institution of adolescent delinquents in 1922 which he later got expelled in 1924.
 He started demanding more money from Hug-Hellmuth.
 On September 9, 1924, Hug-Hellmuth was found dead in her apartment.
 She was strangled by her nephew Rolf while he was trying to steal money from her.
 He got convicted of murder and was sentenced to prison for 12 years, though he later granted parole in September 1930.
-He immediately demanded money from Vienna Psychoanalytic Society through Pual Federn, who was a leading psychoanalyst and a close collaborator of Sigmund Freud, to compensate for the fact that his life was ruined because of his aunt’s psychoanalytic experiments that were done on him.
+He immediately demanded money from Vienna Psychoanalytic Society through Paul Federn, who was a leading psychoanalyst and a close collaborator of Sigmund Freud, to compensate for the fact that his life was ruined because of his aunt’s psychoanalytic experiments that were done on him.